Why would an Oil Light illuminate?

 A warning system is incorporated into the electrics of the car, consisting of an oil pressure sensor switch in the engine and a warning light on the dashboard.

-It warns when the oil pressure or oil level becomes inadequate to fulfill its function of efficiently lubricating the car’s engine.
+It warns when the oil pressure or oil level becomes inadequate to fulfil its function of efficiently lubricating the car’s engine.

 When this happens the oil warning light will flicker or illuminate continuously.